 Synopsis: In a bizarre case of mistaken identity, two ticket inspectors close in on a suspected fare dodger

-The third film features opening scenes at Southgate station and a scene filmed onboard the 1972 tube stock unit that is kept on the Aldwych branch (as attested to by vehicle No.3229 appearing in several scenes).
-1959-built tube stock is then seen arriving at ‘Marylebone’ station, which is in reality Mornington Crescent.
-‘Piccadilly Circus’ station was thought to be the Aldwych branch platform at Holborn and there is a shot of a 1972 built train stabled in a tunnel, so that is almost certainly the Aldwych branch train again.
-The ticket hall featured is that at Oxford Circus.
+The third film features opening scenes at Southgate station, with its distinctive circular ticket hall, though the ‘deeper-level’ ticket hall at Oxford Circus is also used in some scenes.
+There is a sequence filmed onboard the 1972 tube stock unit that is kept on the Aldwych branch (as attested to by vehicle No.3229 appearing in several scenes) and a shot of this train stabled in a tunnel appears later on.
+A Northern Line train of 1959-built tube stock is then seen arriving at ‘Marylebone’ station, which is in reality Mornington Crescent, whilst ‘Piccadilly Circus’ station was the closed Aldwych branch platform at Holborn.

 MY FATHER THE LIAR (seen as graffiti on a wall)